 In a small bowl, whisk together the egg whites with 1 tablespoon of cold water until frothy.
 Whisk in the egg yolks and lemon juice.

-Add 1-2 ladleful of liquid from the pot to the egg-lemon mixture and stir gently.
+Add 1 to 2 ladleful of liquid from the pot to the egg-lemon mixture and stir gently.
 Slowly pour the egg-lemon sauce over the meat.

 With a wooden spoon, stir gently 4 times.
 Then shake the pot gently side to side to distribute.